Kuzych v White: Supreme Court

-After initial skirmishes in the British Columbia Supreme Court and the British Columbia Court of Appeal, including an attempt by the union to appeal to the Supreme Court of Canada, the matter came on for trial before Justice Whittaker of the Supreme Court.
+After initial skirmishes in the British Columbia Supreme Court and the British Columbia Court of Appeal, including an attempt by the union to appeal to the Supreme Court of Canada, the matter came on for trial before Justice Norman William Whittaker of the Supreme Court.
 In 1949, he ruled in favour of Kuzych.
-He rejected the union's argument that there had been no valid contract and found that the BISU had not strictly followed its own internal disciplinary procees, resulting in an unfair process: it was so flawed and biased that it was a nullity.
-Justice Whittaker also commented on the serious consequences for Kuzych if his membership was cancelled: since he would not be able to work in closed shops, expulsion was "little less than a sentence of industrial death."
+He rejected the union's argument that there had been no valid contract and found that the BISU had not strictly followed its own internal disciplinary process, resulting in an unfair process: it was so flawed and biased that it was a nullity.
+Whittaker also commented on the serious consequences for Kuzych if his membership was cancelled: since he would not be able to work in closed shops, expulsion was "little less than a sentence of industrial death".
 The BISU was therefore in breach of the membership contract.
-The Court awarded $5,000 in punitive damages and directed that Kuzych be re-instated.
+The court awarded $5,000 in punitive damages and directed that Kuzych be re-instated.